minetest-texture-packs/Isabella-II/README.md

 ![Isabella Logo](https://raw.githubusercontent.com/zayuim/IsabellaTest/master/IsabellaTest%20v0/screenshot.png)

 Classic Minecraft texture pack converted to work with the open-source "Minetest".
+Originally made by "Bonemouse".

 This version has been forked from "Isabella II × SuikaCraft 1.12".